JyotiTidke26/Sentiment-Analysis-of-IMDb-Reviews-with-Naive-Bayes/README.md

 ### 🚀 5.
 Model Evaluation
 - **Classification Report**: Evaluates precision, recall, f1-score for each class.
 - **Confusion Matrix**: Displays the true vs predicted classifications.
+-
+### 🚀 6.
+Hyperparameter Tuning
+Hyperparameter tuning is a critical part of improving model performance.
+In this project, we used **GridSearchCV** to search for the best hyperparameters for the **Multinomial Naive Bayes** model.
+The primary hyperparameter we tuned was `alpha`, which is used for Laplace smoothing.

+#### Hyperparameter Tuning with GridSearchCV:
+- **Alpha**: This hyperparameter controls the smoothing applied during the estimation of probabilities.
+We experimented with different values of `alpha` to determine the one that minimizes the error on the validation set.

 ### 🏆 6.
 Results
 The model is evaluated using a **classification report** and a **confusion matrix** to assess its accuracy and performance.
 The model achieves good accuracy with minimal overfitting.